Akhila981010/project/README.md

-# project
-twitter analysis of trending hashtages using Apache Spark
+# twitter analysis of trending hashtages using Apache Spark